EnochK56/Enoch-s-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Mxdpz4Z4b1w?si=PSq9wP5v86IvT8AJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 After my first milestone, I worked on getting an Open AI key which is an identifier that can let people use Open AI or Chat GPT in projects.
 I also linked a speaker and microphone to the Raspberry Pi so it can hear and talk to you.
 I added a circuit using relays to try turning the lights on and off after I finished the project.
 What has been surprising to me so far is that I never knew that you could use Chat GPT in your project.
 Another challenge I encountered was that wires would not stay in their holes when they were put in.
-This was challenging because the wires would always break apart from the breadboard and I would always get confused on what holes the wires were just in.
-And also, since the LED is always so flimsy, it is hard to keep the LED in the wires.
-Before I could say I finished my final milestone, I have to code the microphone to make sure it's listening and code the speaker to make it respond.
+This was challenging because the wires would always break apart from the breadboard and I would always get confused about what holes the wires were just in.
+Also, since the LED is always so flimsy, it is hard to keep the LED in the wires.
+Before I could say I finished my final milestone, I had to code the microphone to make sure it was listening and code the speaker to make it respond.

 # First Milestone